Morphylus/unity_ros_teleoperation/README.md

 ## Version History

+### 0.0.9
+- Simplified dynaarm model (down to 98 draw calls and 330k tris)
+- Fixed TF pose publishing so it should work even without a model
+- Removed some duplicated publishers/gameobjects

 ### 0.0.8
 - Added versioning with display in debug mode
 - Added tytan, standalone dynaarm, and franka panda robots